Greatshock/hacker-news/README.md

 For more information on the course, visit __[tm.dev/courses/react-hooks](https://tm.dev/courses/react-hooks/)__.

-### Assignment

-Clone this repo and refactor it to use React Hooks.
-The starter code is located on the "master" branch.

 ### Project

 This is a (soft) "Hacker News" clone.
 You can view the final project at __[tm.dev/react-course-curriculum](https://tm.dev/react-course-curriculum/)__.

-### Solution

-If you get stuck, you can view my solution by checking out the `solution` branch.

 ### Project Preview